 The Department of Counseling and Human Services, as an academic department of the University of Scranton, complies with all applicable laws and regulations with respect to the accommodation of disabilities as these defined in the law.
 The University will provide reasonable accommodations so students can fully participate in curricular and extracurricular activities.
-Students who need assistance should contact the Center for Teaching and Learning Excellence, St. Thomas Hall, Harper McGinnis Wing -5^{th} Floor [570-941-4038].
+Students who need assistance should contact the Office of Student Support and Success, St. Thomas Hall, Harper McGinnis Wing - 5th Floor [570-941-4038].
+The Office of Student Support and Success (OSSS) works with students to provide support they may need to have a rewarding and successful experience at Scranton.
+The OSSS is home to the University's ADA Committee which determines whether a student is eligible for services and, if so, coordinates appropriate accommodations based on documentation provided by the student and other relevant professionals.
+We are fully committed to offering our students with disabilities access to programs, facilities and services on an equal opportunity basis.